-How Video Enhances Your Biotech Website for Key Audiences
+How Video Enhances Your Biotech Website

 For today’s post, we collaborated with Casey Steffen, Founder and Director of Operations at Biologic Animation.
 Biologic Animation creates cinematic 3D medical animation and molecular visualizations for use in biotech and pharmaceutical marketing, continuing medical education, patient education, lead magnets generation and trial room exhibits.